 Desiccated coconut: 50 gms (½ cup)

 Coconut oil: 1 tsp

-Roll tablespoon measure of the mixture into balls, roll them in shredded coconut to coat.
+Roll a tablespoon measure of the mixture into balls and then roll them in shredded coconut to coat.

 Enjoy nutritious and delicious coconut date balls!